Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 14 Januari 2026 00.36.48 UTC
+- WIB: Rabu, 14 Januari 2026 01.45.37 UTC
-- WITA: Rabu, 14 Januari 2026 01.36.48 UTC
+- WITA: Rabu, 14 Januari 2026 02.45.37 UTC
-- WIT: Rabu, 14 Januari 2026 02.36.48 UTC
+- WIT: Rabu, 14 Januari 2026 03.45.37 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success